 I grew up in a Communist style society here in America, on a cult who dictated what we could say, wear, eat, drink, read, and see, while every move we made all day long was monitored.
 If you think this is a good way to live, you are extremely naïve.

-I’m active on Twitter, but the way it’s going, I’m close to abandoning it as well.
+I’m active on Twitter.
 My fellow authors, writers and trauma survivors keep me hanging on for a bit.
 Social media changed in a slow turn of adding and subtracting functions until the user’s mind and emotions came to be completely in the hands of the site controllers.
 I’m not that desperate for social media that I’m willing to support platforms that use censorship as a weapon.

 Social media isn’t social media anymore.
 It’s a crowd of unhealed strangers screaming at each other and over each other, projecting those unhealed wounds into whatever cause is trending for the day.

 The adding of blue check marks and “verified” accounts only go to people who pay for followers or have the narrative that the platform wants them to have.
 Those little check marks are not impressive.
 They don’t make me listen to that person more.
 I don’t care how many followers someone has, or if they’re verified.

 I love to listen to the people no one else is listening to; the ones with few followers, but still sharing their hearts, experiences, lives and perspectives.
 That’s where I find a linear connection that mirrors what Social Media was like in the beginning when people were truly interested in one another’s lives and hearts.
 We didn’t try to one up each other.
 We didn’t rule out certain voices.
 We only ganged up on pedophiles when they attempted to start their own channels.

 Your voice is no more valid than mine and vice versa.
 Your absolutes don’t apply to me and vice versa.
 We are individuals having our own experiences.
 There is no need for the constant tug of war in sharing.
 Mindfulness in conversation doesn’t come with struggle.